sammi/bazel-to-msbuild/README.md

 * It defines interfaces which are required by feature, being implemented by adapter;
 * It defines shared msbuild model classes, bazel protobuf meta data, and related gRPC dependencies, which are being used by feature and adapter;
 ## feature
-It defines features to be used for end user, it depends on contract model at compile time, and it calls adapter implementations at run time.
+It defines features to be used by end user, it depends on contract model at compile time, calls adapter model implementations at run time.
 ## adapter
 It implements interfaces defined in contract model, it only depends on conract model, not feature module.